-- You may only work for UT or for an on-campus employer who provides services to students (i.e., dining services, campus bookstore).
+- You may only work for UT or for an on-campus employer (i.e., admissions office, UT library, media services, etc).

 - International students are not eligible for Federal Work/Study jobs.

 - Your visa must be appropriate for employment.
 F-1 and J-1 students are eligible, although J-1 visa holders must have permission from their sponsor.
 J-2 students must have an employment authorization card.

 - You must be enrolled as a full-time student (12 hours for undergraduates, eight hours for graduates) unless it is during the summer vacation period.

 - You are limited to 20 cumulative hours of employment per week when school is in session.
 (That means that you can have two jobs of 10 hours each, but NOT two jobs with total hours exceeding 20.)

 - You may work more than 20 hours per week during vacation periods when school is not in session.
 During the summer months, you are only eligible for employment if you plan on being enrolled for the following fall term.

 - Your passport must be current, the completion date on your I-20 cannot have passed and your I-94 card should have a D/S (for duration of status) indicated in the upper right-hand corner where it states, “Admitted until.”

 - If you drop below full-time during the semester or fail to maintain your student status, any employment must cease immediately according to DHS regulations.